top of page

 Work in Practice

-What is so difficult to express, in today’s world of electronic media and weekend workshops, is that the search for a deep connection to one’s full humanity involves a way of life.
-To know oneself—the ancient and ever-new challenge, so full of promise—isn’t a separate enterprise.
-It is woven into our lives.
+What is so difficult to express, in today’s world of electronic media and weekend workshops, is that the search for a deep connection to one’s humanity involves a way of life.
+To know oneself isn’t a separate enterprise.
+It is woven into our daily lives.

-The Gurdjieff teaching provides practical methods we can learn to use – as a craftsperson learns to use tools – so that we can begin to know who we are.
-Group meetings to explore direct experience based on the principles and exercises of the teaching; studies, discussions, and readings from the Gurdjieff literature; work with crafts ranging from mosaic and kitchen to theater and more; sitting together in quiet meditation; participation in the Movements; care of our house; listening to and performing the Gurdjieff / de Hartmann music.
-These are some of the activities and occasions shared at the Cambridge house of work.
-We come and go from the house and community.
-We go toward our lives, where much of the effort toward “Know thyself” takes place.
-Work on oneself asks for individual initiative in daily life.
-And it makes living so very interesting.
+The Gurdjieff teaching provides practical methods we can learn to use, as a craftsperson learns to use tools.
+Group meetings to explore direct experience based on the principles of the teaching; studies, discussions, and readings from the Gurdjieff literature; work with crafts; sitting together in quiet meditation; participation in the Movements; care of our house; listening to and performing the Gurdjieff / de Hartmann music.
+These are some of the activities shared at the Cambridge house of work.

 Our aim is to awaken to our fullest potential and to allow that potential to become of profound, creative service to others.

 Work on a craft is work on attention.
 A whole attention: the guiding attention of the mind, the sensitive attention of the body, the subtle attention of the feeling.
-The craft itself – whether laying a floor, creating a mosaic, sewing a quilt, building a bench, performing a play, playing the piano, or practicing the Movements -- requires the whole attention.
+The craft itself – whether laying a floor, creating a mosaic, sewing a quilt, building a bench, performing a play, playing the piano, writing for our Journal, or practicing the Movements -- requires the whole attention.
 Why is this so difficult?
 Our attention is often captured by externals and by meandering thoughts.
 To develop a real attention calls for practice.
-Work on crafts provides this inner workshop.
 It is this new attention, practiced at our House, that we take into everyday life.

 "What then, is the creation of the craftsman?